mamoniot/project-cybersyn/README.md

 Custom art and models to come in future updates!

-I'm accepting submissions for localizations/translations, if you can speak a non-English language, feel free to submit a pull request on my github for a new locale file.
+I'm accepting submissions for localizations/translations.
+If you can speak a non-English language, feel free to submit a pull request on my github for a new locale file.
 If you don't know how to do that, message me however you would like, such as a discussion thread on the mod portal, and I will walk you through how to create a translation for this mod.

 ## Mod Details